LogoLogo

 This document explains the simplified ways to configure External APIs and create engagement.

-External API facilitates you to connect with multiple third-party APIs allowing you to integrate with any third-party service like a CRM, IVR, Private ESP/SSP etc. to automate your engagements.
+External API facilitates you to connect with multiple third-party APIs allowing you to integrate with any third-party service like a CRM, IVR, Private ESP/SSP, etc. to automate your engagements.

 Use cases for External API